Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 FBI’s New Method Of Collecting and Reporting Crime Data-The National Incident-Based Reporting System

-Note: See below for summations of FBI yearly statistics.
+See below for summaries of FBI yearly statistics.

-Per an FBI estimate, 11 percent of all criminal episodes involved multiple offenses.
+Per an FBI estimate, 11 percent of all criminal episodes involved multiple offenses (editor’s note-I believe this estimate falls far below multiple charges per crime or incident common within the justice system).
 However, the NIBRS collects far more categories of crime than the older Summary Reporting System.

 The National Incident-Based Reporting System is supposed to be the only reporting system used for national crime data.